Testing services | Manual | Resources | Soil painting

 Find details of the CASH assessment’s indicators and management strategies for improving soil health in the Comprehensive Assessment of Soil Health Training Manual, available free online.
 We also offer fact sheets about our lab’s specific tests and procedures.

-State announces 2024 NYS Community Gardens Soil Testing Program:
+State announces 2024 New York State Community Gardens Soil Testing Program:

 Important information regarding changes to shipping and packaging protocols